tichzvidzayi/tOrdersAPI/README.md

 # TOrdersAPI
-A simple API for allows the retrieval and modification of Stores data.
+A RESTful API for storing and retrieving items is a Store.
+The API was tested using the Postman application.